Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Convergence of Robbins-Monro

 \begin{assume} For any $0<a<A$, there exists $\delta >0$:

-In the case of the fixed truncation, this inequality is restricted to $x\in U_1$. \end{assume}
+In the case of the fixed truncation, this inequality is restricted to $x\in U_1$.
+This is akin to a convexity condition on a functional $\mathcal{F}$ with $f = D\mathcal{F}$. \end{assume}

-\begin{assume} $x\mapsto \E[\norm{F(x,\xi)}^2]$ is bounded on bounded sets, with the restriction to $U_1$ in the case of fixed trust regions. \end{assume}
+\begin{assume} $x\mapsto \E[\norm{F(x,Z)}^2]$ is bounded on bounded sets, with the restriction to $U_1$ in the case of fixed trust regions. \end{assume}

-\begin{assume} $a_n>0$, $\sum a_n = +\infty$ and $\sum a_n^2 < \infty$. \end{assume}
+\begin{assume} $a_n>0$, $\sum a_n = \infty$, and $\sum a_n^2 < \infty$ \end{assume}

-Then \begin{thm} Under the above assumptions, for the fixed trust region problem, $X_n \to x_\star$ a.s. and $\sigma_n$ is a.s. bounded. \end{thm}
+\begin{thm} Under the above assumptions, for the fixed trust region problem, $X_n \to x_\star$ a.s. and $\sigma_n$ is a.s. finite. \end{thm}

-\begin{thm} Under the above assumptions, for the expanding trust region problem, $X_n \to x_\star$ a.s. and $\sigma_n$ is a.s. bounded. \end{thm}
+\begin{thm} Under the above assumptions, for the expanding trust region problem, $X_n \to x_\star$ a.s. and $\sigma_n$ is a.s. finite. \end{thm}

-In the fixed truncation algorithm, Assumptions \ref{a:convex} and \ref{a:bound} need only hold in the set $U_1$, while in the expanding truncation algorithm, they must hold in all of $H$.
+Note the distinction between the assumptions in the two algorithms.
+In the fixed truncation algorithm, Assumptions \ref{a:convex} and \ref{a:bound} need only hold in the set $U_1$, while in the expanding truncation algorithm, they must hold in all of $\calH$.
 While this would seem to be a weaker condition, it requires identification of the sets $U_0$ and $U_1$ for which the assumptions hold.
-These sets may not be readily identifiable, as we will see in Section \ref{s:examples}.
+Such sets may not be readily identifiable, as we will see in our examples.

-A careful reading of the two main theorems appearing in \cite{Lelong:2008ck}, formulated for the finite dimensional problem, reveals almost no dependence on dimensionality.
-Thus, it can be immediately extended to the abstract separable Hilbert space case.
-A minor detail is that a Martingale convergence theorem for Hilbert spaces is required.
-Also, though the fixed trust region algorithm is not specifically addressed in \cite{Lelong:2008ck}, it is a very minor twist on the results.
-We briefly comment upon the proof.
+We first need some additional information about $f$ and the noise sequence $\delta M_n$. \begin{lem} Under Assumption \ref{a:bound}, $f$ is bounded on $U_1$, for the fixed trust region problem, and on arbitrary bounded sets, for the expanding trust region problem. \end{lem}